tillitis/tkey-ssh-agent/README.md

 The program should eventually output a signature and say that it was verified.

-When all is done, the LED on the hardware USB stick will be steady blue, indicating that it is ready to make (another) signature.
+When all is done, the LED on the hardware USB stick will become a steady blue, indicating that it is ready to make (another) signature.

-Note that to load a new device app, the USB stick needs to be unplugged and plugged in again.
+Note that, to load a new device app, the USB stick needs to be unplugged and plugged in again.
 Similarly, QEMU would need to be restarted (`Ctrl-a x` to quit).
-If you're using the setup with the USB stick sitting in the programming jig and at the same time plugged into the computer, then you need to unplug both the USB stick and the programmer.
+If you're using a setup with the USB stick sitting in a programming jig and at the same time plugged into the computer, then you need to unplug both the USB stick and the programmer.
 Or alternatively run the `reset-tk1` script (in the tillitis-key1 repo).